-If you plan on travelling with your pontoon boat as opposed to keeping it at one single body of water, you'll need to look into purchasing a trailer to tow your boat around.
-When it comes to picking out a proper trailer for your specific boat it is always important to speak to the person or dealer that you purchased the boat from.
-They are going to make sure that you are equipped with exactly what you're looking for.
+If you plan on traveling with your pontoon boat as opposed to keeping it at one single body of water, you'll need to look into purchasing a boat trailer to tow your pontoon around.
+When it comes to picking out a proper trailer for your specific boat, it’s always important to speak to the person or dealer that you purchased the boat from.
+They’re going to make sure that you’re equipped with exactly what you're looking for.

 However, if you're looking to brush up on your knowledge before walking into the dealer, here are some tips for finding the right trailer for your boat.

 Types of Pontoon Trailers

 A trailer is necessary to factor into your pontoon boat costs.
 The size of your boat will determine the size of your vehicle and trailer needed to tow it.
 Trailers are divided into four classes based on the Gross Vehicle Weight Rating.
 Knowing this can help you determine what type of pontoon trailer is appropriate to support your boat.

 Scissor pontoon trailers and bunk boat trailers each come with a different set of pros and cons.
 Bunk boat trailers are best for tritoons and slide under the entire boat, while scissor pontoon trailers slide between the pontoon and boat tubes, making launching your boat simple.